 10 Things to do in Krakow

-Krakow has much to offer.
-From beautiful churches to national museums to historical architecture, it’s difficult to what to see first when you arrive in the city.
-To help you out, here are a few ideas to get your started.
+Krakow has so much to offer.
+From beautiful churches to national museums to historical architecture, it’s difficult to decide what to see first when you arrive in the city.
+To help you out, here are our top 10 things to do in Krakow.

 See Krakow on foot

 Get an overview of the city by taking a walking tour, an informative and entertaining way to spend your afternoon.
 Your guide will show you through the main areas of the city and give you loads of historical background and tips on where else to visit while you’re here.